Frequently Asked Questions

 If you have any questions about immigration law, family law, estate planning, or your available legal options, turn to the knowledgeable attorneys at Lewter Law Firm, P.C. today.
 Backed by over a decade of experience, our attorneys are deeply familiar with these practice areas.
 We can effectively navigate you through the legal process as we help you make well-informed decisions about your future.
 Here, we answered several of our clients’ most commonly asked questions.
 If you do not see your question below of if you have further questions about the answer we gave, feel free to reach out to us today.

-Call Lewter Law today at (516) 260-4755 or contact us online and schedule a consultation with our Long Island lawyers.
+Call Lewter Law today at (516) 260-4755 or contact us online and schedule a consultation with our Queens lawyers.
 We serve clients across Queens, Nassau County, and the surrounding areas.

 What Types of Visas Are Available If I Want to Visit the U.S. Temporarily?